ileeds/nba_detector/README.md

 m - Mutes the video (see the handleKeyDown method of script.js if the document selector does not work for your streaming site).

+ctrl + m - "Permanently" mutes the video (the background classification won't run to automatically unmute the video - you can re-enable auto-unmute by just typing `m`).

 y - Adds the currently displayed image on the video stream to the collection of data for the model under 'y' indicating that the image is of an active NBA game.

 n - Adds the currently displayed image on the video stream to the collection of data for the model under 'n' indicating that the image is <strong>not</strong> of an active NBA game.